hardillb/wifi-provision/README.md

     node index.js

-It should not broadcast the short URL as a Eddystone beacon, when you follow
+It should now broadcast the short URL as a Eddystone beacon, when you follow the link you will get a page that will connect to the device and allow you to push SSID and password to it.
+Once connected it will send the device IP address back to the page.